4 years full-time

 The Neuroscience course covers the fundamentals of neuroscience, with modules totalling 480 credits from the Departments of Biology, Philosophy, and Psychology, as well as interdisciplinary modules such as the Natural Sciences Extended Research Project.

 You will study the molecular and cellular bases of neural function, the principles of neurotransmission and low-level sensory transduction.
 You'll explore the relationship between neuroscience and experimental psychology, especially human neurophysiology, perception and cognition.
 At the intersection of philosophy and neuroscience you'll delve into the issues surrounding artificial intelligence, reasoning and consciousness.

 As a natural scientist, you will develop your critical faculties, assessing experimental and theoretical evidence and learning how to use quantitative statistical methods to evaluate and present data.

 Year 1 draws on course material from all four departments, preparing you for more advanced study.
-You will take the following core modules totalling 120 credits:

 In addition to the above you will also need to complete our online Academic Integrity module.